m4neda/m4neda/README.md

 ### Hi 👋

-I'm now working on https://github.com/m4neda/techblogrankingjp/tree/develop
+I'm now working on private project https://github.com/m4neda/techblogrankingjp
 <!--
 **m4neda/m4neda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.